raunitpatel/DA353_IoT_Group_Project/README.md

 The web interface will be accessible at http://localhost:5000.

-### Starting Mosquitto Server

-bash
-mosquitto.exe -v -c mosquitto.conf

 ### Configuring ESP32 Devices

 Flash the MicroPython firmware onto your ESP32 devices.
 Upload the main.py script to each device.
 Ensure that the devices are connected to the same network as the Flask server and are configured to publish data to the correct MQTT broker address.

 ## Usage

-1. *Select a Building*: Use the sidebar in the web interface to choose a building.
+1. *Select an area*: Use the sidebar in the web interface to choose an area.
-2. *View Energy Consumption*: Observe the hourly energy consumption plot for the selected building.
+2. *View past data analytics*: Observe the plots for the selected area.
-3. *Analyze Anomalies*: Review the anomaly table to identify any unusual energy usage patterns detected by the Random Forest model.

 ## Machine Learning Model